Although these are often the most painful and difficult conditions to treat they can respond very well to treatment.

 For those that osteopathy alone cannot help all is not lost!
 Our investment in a spinal distraction unit from the USA allows us to offer IDD Spinal Decompression Therapy to mechanically open the disc space and allow the prolapsed disc to be ‘sucked’ back in and take the pressure off the spinal nerves, thus stopping your sciatica.
 This is a real non surgical alternative which we have achieved very good results with, keeping many of our patients away from the surgeon and getting their lives back.

-If you have any questions relating to trapped nerves, sciatica or slipped discs or want to learn more about IDD Spinal Decompression Therapy please call our reception on 01273 725667 and request our IDD Therapy Patient Information Pack or arrange for a 15 minute telephone consultation.
+If you have any questions relating to trapped nerves, sciatica or slipped discs or want to learn more about IDD Spinal Decompression Therapy please call our reception on 01273 725667 and request our IDD Therapy Patient Information Pack.

-Alternatively you can book a consultation and get started on the road to your recovery.
+Alternatively you can book an IDD Therapy Assessment Appointment and get started on the road to your recovery.

 *Effectiveness of manual therapies: the UK evidence report.
 Chiropractic & Osteopathy 2010, 18:3 doi:10.1186/1746-1340-18-3 Article URL http://www.chiroandosteo.com/content/18/1/3